appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - code_dt.js file.md

 Updating authors: <br>
 Comment: _Only update the version number above when component specifications change_

-_(If you have not already done it, you should first read [HOWTO - Component Development.md](HOWTO - Component Development.md) and [Mlab explained.md](Mlab explained.md))_
+_(If you have not already done it, you should first read [HOWTO - Component Development.md](HOWTO - Component Development.md) and [Appyoumake explained.md](Appyoumake explained.md))_

 **Please note that when you work with components they effectively consist of two parts.
 One is one particular instance of the component represented by the (visible or not) HTML5 code on the currently loaded page of the app, the other is the code in this file which is shared among all instances of the component.
-For all callback functions that are called by Mlab the currently selected component is passed as a jQuery object.
+For all callback functions that are called by Appyoumake the currently selected component is passed as a jQuery object.
 Please refer to [HOWTO - Component Development.md](HOWTO - Component Development.md) for information about what happens when a component is added to a page, and what additional HTML5 code is added to facilitate design time manipulation of the component.**

-Although a lot of useful content can be presented by using only static (i.e. display only) HTML elements, such as paragraphs and  images, MLAB becomes more powerful when (inter)active components are used.
+Although a lot of useful content can be presented by using only static (i.e. display only) HTML elements, such as paragraphs and  images, Appyoumake becomes more powerful when (inter)active components are used.
 Such components may be used to play videos, display maps, request data from the user and send it to a cloud service, connect different users of the same app, provide quiz elements or gather statistics on app use.
-The primary tool to achieve this is Javascript (and the jQuery Javascript libraries), MLAB supports the use of Javascript through the code_dt.js and code_rt.js files.
+The primary tool to achieve this is Javascript (and the jQuery Javascript libraries), Appyoumake supports the use of Javascript through the code_dt.js and code_rt.js files.
 The latter of these are explained after this section.

 Code_dt.js is used only at design time, the code here provides functionality that enables the app creator to enter and format data in the component.
 For instance an image component would have an "upload image" method, whereas a text component would have methods to set text to bold or italic.